aryanchauhan990/Quora-Insincere/README.md

 ## Problem Statement

+An existential problem for any major website today is how to handle toxic and divisive content.
+Quora wants to tackle this problem head-on to keep their platform a place where users can feel safe sharing their knowledge with the world.

+Quora is a platform that empowers people to learn from each other.
+On Quora, people can ask questions and connect with others who contribute unique insights and quality answers.
+A key challenge is to weed out insincere questions -- those founded upon false premises, or that intend to make a statement rather than look for helpful answers

 An insincere question is defined as a question intended to make a statement rather than look for helpful answers.
 Some characteristics that can signify that a question is insincere:

 Has a non-neutral tone